pudly/schmopera-hugo/content/articles/ghost-stories-true-stories-the-lighthouse.md

 ---
-title: "Ghost stories & true stories: The Lighthouse"
+title: "Ghost stories &amp; true stories: The Lighthouse"
 ---

 ## What makes *The Lighthouse* the most challenging work yet for Shadwell Opera?